Update: This offer for the Hilton Honors American Express Card has expired. Learn more about the current offers here.

 All of these cards are considered separate products, meaning that you can earn the welcome bonus on each of these cards once.

-In other words, even though the Hilton Honors Ascend Card and Hilton Honors American Express Business Card are similar cards (one is personal and one is business), you can have both cards at the same time, and can also earn the welcome bonuses on both cards.
+In other words, even though the Hilton Surpass and Hilton Honors American Express Business Card are similar cards (one is personal and one is business), you can have both cards at the same time, and can also earn the welcome bonuses on both cards.

-Note that the Hilton Honors Ascend Card is the refreshed version of the Hilton Surpass Card (which is no longer open to new applicants), so if you’ve had the Surpass Card in the past then you’re not eligible for the Ascend Card.
+Note that the Hilton Surpass is the refreshed version of the Hilton Ascend Card (which is no longer open to new applicants), so if you’ve had the Ascend Card in the past then you’re not eligible for the Surpass Card.

 Limits to how many total Amex cards you can have

 Typically each person is limited to having at most five American Express credit cards at a time.
 It doesn’t matter whether those are personal or business cards.
-This doesn’t include charge cards, which include The Business Platinum® Card from American Express OPEN, The Platinum Card® from American Express, The Business Gold Rewards Card from American Express OPEN, and the Premier Rewards Gold Card from American Express.
+This doesn’t include charge cards, which include The Business Platinum® Card from American Express, The Platinum Card® from American Express, American Express® Business Gold Card, and the American Express® Gold Card.

 All Hilton Amex cards are considered credit cards, so would be subjected to the five credit card limit.